“I want more sales.”

 Herschel uses a simple, proven horizontal navigation bar with visual cues that tells the visitors where to find what they’re looking for.

-This significantly reduces the number of clicks the visitor needs to go to where he wants to go… which results in a more sales for Herschel.
+This significantly reduces the number of clicks the visitor needs to go to where he wants to go… which results in more sales for Herschel.

 In fact, take a look at this case study by Frosmo: